centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

 ### Adding the additional events

-The code now supports you launching the button.
+The code now supports you in launching the button.
 But we also need to make sure the events triggered by the interactions by the customer when using the button are handled.
 We already registered the events in the `componentDidMount`, but we should also make sure they are handled, and also triggers responses.

 First, we make sure "Changing shipping country" and "Changing shipping method" works.
 Let's add these two to the `componentDidMount` of the `StripePaymentIntents`-component